The Night Before (song): Other versions

 British law in the 1960s compelled BBC Radio to play material recorded especially for the medium.
-In keeping with this practice, the Beatles played "The Night Before" for the BBC Light Programme The Beatles (Invite You to Take a Ticket to Ride) on 26 May 1965.
-This would be the group's only live rendition of the song in their entire career.
-Broadcast on 7 June, the performance was their final music programme contribution, as they no longer had the desire or need to record sessions exclusively for the BBC.
-It was also their only BBC session to feature electric piano, used on "The Night Before" and "Dizzy Miss Lizzy".
+In keeping with this practice, the Beatles recorded their only live rendition of "The Night Before" for the BBC Light Programme The Beatles (Invite You to Take a Ticket to Ride) on 26 May 1965.
+As well as being the band's last performance for a music programme, it was their only BBC session to feature electric piano, used on "The Night Before" along with "Dizzy Miss Lizzy".
 Of the songs performed during this session, EMI only included "Dizzy Miss Lizzy" and "Ticket to Ride" on the 1994 album Live at the BBC, although the entire broadcast has appeared on bootlegs.

-George Martin included "The Night Before" on his 1965 album, also titled Help!, which contains instrumental versions of Beatles songs.
-American jazz flautist Herbie Mann recorded cover versions of "The Night Before" and "Yesterday" for his 1966 album Today!
+George Martin recorded an instrumental version of the song for his 1965 easy listening album, George Martin and His Orchestra Play Help!
+American jazz flautist Herbie Mann covered "The Night Before" and "Yesterday" for his 1966 album Today!
 New wave singer Josie Cotton recorded a cover of "The Night Before" in 1986 – featuring vocals from Stray Cats guitarist Brian Setzer – for her album Everything Is Oh Yeah, which went unreleased until 2019.
-Country band Restless Heart covered the song for their 2004 reunion album Still Restless, with music critic Al Campbell writing that it "sounds more like mid-'70s America than the Fab Four."
+Country band Restless Heart covered the song for their 2004 reunion album Still Restless, with music critic Al Campbell opining that it "sounds more like mid-'70s America than the Fab Four."

-McCartney performed "The Night Before" in concert for the first time on 15 July 2011 at Yankee Stadium, the first show of his 2011-12 On the Run tour.
+McCartney first performed "The Night Before" in concert during his On the Run tour, beginning on 15 July 2011 at Yankee Stadium.
+Thomas Connor of the Chicago Sun-Times described it as one of "several unexpected cuts" from the tour, while Bernard Perusse of the Montreal Gazette wrote that its inclusion appealed to "real Beatle geeks" and drew "delighted gasps" from the audience.